Samuel Engel

-Early life and education
+Early life and family

-Engel was born in Bern as son of Burkhard Engel (1662–1750), Landvogt of the Canton of Bern in Frienisberg Abbey, and Rosina Fischer (died 1752).
-He studied at the University of Bern from 1718 to 1722, preparing for a career in the civil service.
+Engel was born in Bern in the Old Swiss Confederacy.
+His parents were Burkhard Engel (1662–1750), Landvogt of the Canton of Bern in Frienisberg Abbey, and Rosina Fischer (died 1752).
+The physician, naturalist and poet Albrecht von Haller was a cousin and a close friend.
+Engel studied at the Hohe Schule from 1718 to 1722, preparing for a career in the civil service.
 After some travels, he passed the exam as a notary in 1726.